ShingZhanho/ENGG1340-Project-25Spring/README.md

    <br/>
 </p>

-You can navigate and interacti with the user interface either with your mouse or keyborad.
+You can navigate and interact with the user interface either with your mouse or keyborad.

 <p align="center">
    <img src="docs/difficulty_selection.png"/>